Praqma/helmsman/docs/how_to/manipulate_apps.md

 Then run Helmsman again and it will detect that you want to delete Jenkins:

-> Note: deleting the jenkins app entry in example.toml WILL NOT resultin deleting the jenkins release.
-It simply means that Helmsman is no longer responsible for managing it.
+> Note: As of v1.4.0-rc, deleting the jenkins app entry in the desired state file WILL result in deleting the jenkins release.
+To prevent this, use the `--keep-untracked-releases` flag with your Helmsman command.

 ```
-$ helmsman -apply -f example.toml
+$ helmsman --apply -f example.toml
 2017/11/19 18:28:27 Parsed [[ example.toml ]] successfully and found [ 2 ] apps.
 2017/11/19 18:28:29 WARN: I could not create namespace [staging ].
 It already exists.
 I am skipping this.
 2017/11/19 18:28:29 WARN: I could not create namespace [default ].
 It already exists.
 I am skipping this.